theSuriya/Screenshot-HTML/README.md

 ## Key Features:

-- Streamlit Web App: The project is built using Streamlit, a Python library for creating web applications.
+- **Streamlit Web App**: The project is built using Streamlit, a Python library for creating web applications.
 Users interact with the application through a user-friendly interface.
-- Gemini 1.5 Model: The project utilizes the Gemini 1.5 model provided by Google GenerativeAI.
+- **Gemini 1.5 Model**: The project utilizes the Gemini 1.5 model provided by Google GenerativeAI.
 This model is capable of understanding the structure and design of a webpage from an image and generating corresponding HTML and CSS code.
-- Upload Image: Users can upload a screenshot of the webpage they want to convert.
+- **Upload Image**: Users can upload a screenshot of the webpage they want to convert.
 The application accepts image files in common formats such as JPG, JPEG, and PNG.
-- Generate Code: Once the image is uploaded, users can click a button to initiate the code generation process.
+- **Generate Code**: Once the image is uploaded, users can click a button to initiate the code generation process.
 The Gemini 1.5 model analyzes the screenshot and generates HTML and CSS code that replicates the design of the webpage.
-- View Generated Code: The generated HTML and CSS code is displayed within the application, allowing users to inspect and copy it for use in their own projects.
+- **View Generated Code**: The generated HTML and CSS code is displayed within the application, allowing users to inspect and copy it for use in their own projects.

 ## Usage